ibm-cloud-docs/vpc/about-hp-securebuild.md

 ## Configuring and using Hyper Protect Secure Build in {{site.data.keyword.hpvs}} for VPC
 {: #hpvs_hpsb}

-Ensure that you use the latest Secure Build CLI code from [this repository](https://github.com/ibm-hyper-protect/secure-build-cli).
+Make sure that you use the latest Secure Build CLI code from [this repository](https://github.com/ibm-hyper-protect/secure-build-cli).

 1. Complete the following steps to set up the Hyper Protect Secure Build Server (HPSB) client environment:
     1. Install the Secure Build CLI first.
 For more information, see [Install the Secure Build CLI](https://github.com/ibm-hyper-protect/secure-build-cli/blob/master/HPSB-VPC.md#install-the-secure-build-cli).
     2. Prepare the `sbs-config.json` configuration file for the HPSB server.
-For more information, see [Prepare the configuration](https://github.com/ibm-hyper-protect/secure-build-cli/blob/master/HPSB-VPC.md#preparing-the-configuration) to
+For more information, see [Prepare the configuration](https://github.com/ibm-hyper-protect/secure-build-cli/blob/master/HPSB-VPC.md#preparing-the-configuration).
 2. Complete the following steps to create the `user-data.yaml`file that is used as the contract.

-   1. Copy the following `workload` section of the contract that is generated via an automated process into the `user-data.yaml`file.
+   1. Copy the following `workload` section of the contract that is generated through an automated process into the `user-data.yaml`file.
 This `workload` section contains the encrypted details of the Hyper Protect Secure Build image.

    Use the following `workload` section of the contract for the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-20`.